Generic Substation Events: Generic Substation State Events

 Generic Substation State Events (GSSE) is an extension of event transfer mechanism in UCA2.0.
 Only Status data can be exchanged through GSSE and it uses a status list (string of bits) rather than a dataset as is used in GOOSE.
 GSSE messages are transmitted directly over IEC/ISO 8802-2 and 8802-3 using a similar mechanism to GOOSE messages (refer IEC 61850-7-1 Clause 12.2, IEC 61850-8-1 Clause 6.4).
 As the GSSE format is simpler than GOOSE it is handled faster in some devices.
 GSSE is being progressively superseded by the use of GOOSE and support for it may eventually disappear.

-Non-standard event reporting models

-Equipment manufacturers have started to offer non-standard protocols to report events over substation networks, citing advantages to these approaches.